subvisual/blog/pages/posts/2014/03-march/32-our-css-sass-project-architecture-and-styleguide.md

 retina_cover:
 tags:
   - development
+intro: "It's an almost impossible task to find a way to write consistent, future-proof and robust CSS.
+Our process has, until recently, consisted of appending CSS rules in an *ad hoc* manner to some sort of file organization."
 ---

 It's an almost impossible task to find a way to write consistent, future-proof and robust CSS.
 Our process has, until recently, consisted of appending CSS rules in an *ad hoc* manner to some sort of file organization.